aspose-diagram/Aspose.Diagram-Documentation/italian/pythonjava/developer-guide/working-with-protection/_index.it.md

 **Le opzioni di protezione di una forma, come si vede in Microsoft Visio**

-Usa il seguente codice nella tua applicazione Java per fare la stessa cosa (bloccare/sbloccare qualsiasi attributo di forma) usando Aspose.Diagram per Python tramite Java.
+Use the following code in your Java application to do the same thing (lock/unlock any shape attribute) using Aspose.Diagram for Python via Java.

 {{< gist "aspose-diagram-gists" "af605f5a3113e8afc05e4bae8990fb41" "Examples-PythonJava-Protection-VisioShapeProtection.py" >}}